The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 The fix:

-Revised proposal template to specify:
+Revised the proposal template to specify:

-Bi-weekly 60-minute strategy sessions (scheduled in advance)
+Bi-weekly 60-minute strategy sessions (scheduled in advance).

-Monthly written strategy brief (deliverable)
+Monthly written strategy brief (deliverable).

-Email response within 48 hours (not instant)
+Email response within 48 hours (not instant).

-Quarterly deep-dive planning session (3 hours)
+Quarterly deep-dive planning session (3 hours).

-Result: Client accepted boundaries.
-Realized strategic guidance ≠ constant availability.
+Understood that strategic guidance ≠ constant availability.

-Here’s the complete change in 6 months.
+Here’s the complete change in 6 months

 Before (Month 0):